Why Do You Need A Furnace Tune-Up?

-A pre-emptive check-up for your furnace is about as exciting as it sounds.
-However, as we approach the frostier months, now is the ideal time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.
+A scheduled check-up for your furnace is about as exciting as it sounds.
+However, as we approach the frostier months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual system maintenance to keep valid, so skipping your tune-ups can actually result in losing your furnace warranty, which can be major money if your furnace does ever stop working in the middle of a cold snap.
-Make sure you get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts .
+Most manufacturers’ warranties require yearly system maintenance to remain valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever breakdown in the middle of extreme temperatures.
+Always get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Winnipeg Supply Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?

-Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can mean a host of comfort problems for homeowners, including:
+Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overprovinced.
+Filthy air filters can cause a variety of comfort problems for homeowners, including:

 - Restricted airflow